 I was diagnosed with type one diabetes at the age of 6, way back in 1997.
 Most people make the assumption that because I was diagnosed so young that over the years I’ve become ‘used’ to living with diabetes but this couldn’t be any further from the truth.

-Fast forward to a few years ago, my then fiancé and I were in the midst of planning our wedding, I woke up and came to the sudden realisation that I was slowly killing myself and if I ever wanted to have children someday, then something needed to change.
+Fast forward to a few years ago, my then fiancé and I were in the midst of planning our wedding.
+I woke up and came to the sudden realisation that I was slowly killing myself.
+I realized that if I ever wanted to have children someday, something needed to change.
 So I decided to take control!
-It felt like I'd been diagnosed all over again.
+It felt like I’d been diagnosed all over again.
 First I got myself a new working blood glucose metre.
-But set insulin doses with every meal had become a thing of the past and I had to learn how to carb count.
-The carbs and cals app and book became my holy grails and my trusty set of kitchen scales became my dinner date for every meal to weigh the carbs in everything I ate.
-It wasn't easy and although I had the support of my Diahubby, I felt overwhelmed and alone!
+But set insulin doses with every meal had become something of the past: carbcounting was the new big thing.
+The carbs and cals app and book became my holy grails.
+Also, my trusty set of kitchen scales became my dinner date for every meal to weigh the carbs in everything I ate.
+It wasn’t easy and although I had the support of my Diahubby, I felt overwhelmed and alone!

 This started my journey to acceptance!
 Being part of a community of other people with type 1 diabetes who go through the same highs and lows as me, turned this negative part of my life into such a positive.
-I quickly realised that diabetes didn't need to look clinical and boring and it has become my mission to help the community decorate their diabetes!
+I quickly realised that diabetes didn’t need to look clinical and boring.
+Since then it has become my mission to help the community decorate their diabetes!

 Claire also known as Organising Chaos to many, has reached diabetes level 22.
 After suffering from severe diabetes burnout she found the diabetes online community who helped her to embrace her diabetes.
 She now runs a diabetes accessory company full time helping other people with diabetes to decorate their diabetes.